alperenndemirr/Coding-Challenge/README.md

 # Coding Challenge - Implemantation of Graph

->This code a directed weighted graph data structures with considering object oriented programming.
-We have implemented Dijkstra's algorithm of the shortest path algorithms, also implemented check if is a graph directed acyclic graph or not.
-Our implemantation have tested google test framework and passed by all case.
+>This code a directed weighted graph data structures with considering object-oriented programming.
+We have implemented Dijkstra's algorithm of the shortest path algorithms, also implemented to check if is a graph directed acyclic graph or not.
+Our implementation has been tested on google test framework and passed by all cases.

 ### Installation for Linux
 #### Requirements